serenity-is/docs/framework/dynamic-scripts/lookups.md

 ![Non-existent lookup in the console](img/non-existent-lookup-console.png)

-As seen in the screenshot above, the `Q.getLookup` function tried to load the lookup from the server via a call to the URL `~/DynJS.axd/Lookup.MyFriends.js`.
+As seen in the screenshot above, the `getLookup` function tried to load the lookup from the server via a call to the URL `~/DynJS.axd/Lookup.MyFriends.js`.
 As the dynamic script manager has no script registered with the name `"Lookup.MyFriends"`, it responded with a `404`, e.g. `Not Found`.

 Then, our client-side error handler kicked in and tried to inform you about a possible typo or forgetting to add a `LookupScript` attribute on one of your entity objects server-side.

-> ## Warning: Q.getLookup is Obsolete
+> ## Warning: getLookup is Obsolete
 >
-> You should note that the `Q.getLookup` method is obsolete, and you should prefer the `Q.getLookupAsync` instead.
+> You should note that the `getLookup` method is obsolete, and you should prefer the `getLookupAsync` instead.
 We merely use it here for sampling.
 >
 > The first one does a synchronous XHR request, blocking the main browser UI thread, while the second one works asynchronously and returns a promise.
 >
-> If you use `Q.getLookup` you'll be blocking the browser tab while the request is in progress, and will get a warning in the browser console like the one below:
+> If you use `getLookup` you'll be blocking the browser tab while the request is in progress, and will get a warning in the browser console like the one below:
 >
 > ![Sync request is deprecated](img/sync-request-deprecated.png)
 >
-> For compatibility reasons, we can't remove the `Q.getLookup` method or the `MyRow.getLookup()` variants that call it, but you should avoid using them where possible.
+> For compatibility reasons, we can't remove the `getLookup` method or the `MyRow.getLookup()` variants that call it, but you should avoid using them where possible.

 ## Contents of a Lookup Script